ioleksiy/ioleksiy.github.com/_posts/2007-08-22-php-client-for-java-based-webservice.md

 {% assign gist_file = "06.php" %}
 {% include gist.html %}

 That’s all.
-And the object will be filled with all needed “argX”.
+And the object will be filled with all needed `argX`.

 Now, let’s unify the SoapClient class.
 All we need is to catch the call of external method with all parameters and dynamically create the stub and generate the remote call.
 Here is the code sample (please, note that here there is add-on information stored about logged in user session ID for future remote calls without passing this ID to the parameter list by developer):